apify/apify-docs/content/academy/switching_to_typescript/using_types_continued.md

 };
 ```

-This is actually how TypeScript infers type of `courseInfo` as well.
+This is actually how TypeScript infers the type of `courseInfo` as well.
 It tells the compiler that `courseInfo` is an array of any length that can hold both numbers and strings.
 However, we want to be more specific than that in this case.
 The length of `courseInfo` should always going to be 2, the first value should always be a number, and second one always a string.
 We should use a tuple instead.

 ```TypeScript
 const course: {